jam-duna/jamtestnet/README.md

 - `E` = 12: Length of an epoch in timeslots.
 - `P` = 6: Slot period, in seconds.
 - `Y` = 10: Number of slots into an epoch at which ticket-submission ends.
+- `N` = 3: The number of ticket entries per validator.

 ## Genesis: Public Secret Keys

 All genesis validators derive their secret keys deterministically from publicly known seeds (0x00...00 through 0x00...05) for Ed25519, Bandersnatch, and BLS keys.

 The strategy is to use a public `genesis.json` with public `V` 32-byte seeds (from 0x00...00 to 0x00...05 for tiny `V=6`).
 Using these seeds, secret and public keys can be programmatically generated, ensuring each JAM team can run the public testnet consistently.
 This is strictly for development purposes.
+Any set of `V` seeds can be used to determine other genesis files.

 ### Example: Ed25519 Keys